The Casuarina Tree

-The Casuarina Tree is a collection of short stories set in the Federated Malay States during the 1920s by W. Somerset Maugham.
-It was first published by the UK publishing house, Heinemann, on September 2, 1926.
-The first American edition was published shortly afterwards on September 17, 1926 by George H. Doran.
+The Casuarina Tree is a collection of short stories by W. Somerset Maugham, set in the Federated Malay States during the 1920s.
+It was first published by the UK publishing house Heinemann on 2 September 1926.
+The first American edition was published on 17 September 1926 by George H. Doran.
 It was re-published by Collins in London under the title The Letter: Stories of Crime.
 The book was published in French translation as Le Sortilège Malais (1928) and in Spanish as Extremo Oriente (1945).

 The stories are loosely based on Maugham's experiences traveling with his companion Gerald Haxton in the region for six months in 1921 and four months in 1925.
 He published a second set of short stories based on these travels, Ah King, in 1933.

-Maugham was considered persona non grata among the expatriate British community in the Federated Malay States following the publication of The Casuarina Tree as he was felt to have betrayed confidences and to have painted the community in an unflattering light through his focus on scandal.
+Maugham was considered persona non grata among the expatriate British community in the Federated Malay States following the publication of The Casuarina Tree, as he was felt to have betrayed confidences and to have painted the community in an unflattering light through his focus on scandal.

 Explanation of the title

 The Casuarina tree of the title is native to Australasia and Southeast Asia, often used to stabilise soils.
-In Maugham's foreword, he says the title was a metaphor for "the English people who live in the Malay Peninsula and in Borneo because they came along after the adventurous pioneers who opened the country to Western civilisation."
+In Maugham's foreword, he writes that the title was a metaphor for "the English people who live in the Malay Peninsula and in Borneo because they came along after the adventurous pioneers who opened the country to Western civilisation."
 He likens the pioneers to mangroves reclaiming a swamp, and the expatriates to Casuarinas, who came later and served there.
 He then learned that his idea was incorrect botanically but decided it would suggest the planters and administrators who for him, were in their turn the organisers and "protectors" of society.